SeedofWind-demo2017/NSQ_Stress_Test/README.md

 ----

 ### Installation
-Since i used django to implement the client and python to write the processor, it will require a little bit effort to setup the virtualenv before you can run this __exciting__ program.
-Everything is wrapped inside virtualenv, so i promise it will be easy enough for you to get this rolling
+Since I used Django to implement the client and python to write the processor, it will require a little bit effort to setup the virtualenv before you can run this __exciting__ program.
+Everything is wrapped inside virtualenv, so I promise it will be easy enough for you to get this rolling
 ###### Pre-requisites
 I will assume those packages are installed correctly already
 * Python 2.7